 - 11. While the above terms relate to all other categories of sundry debt, it is recognised that the often-substantial sums relating to legacy statutory notice works (i.e. those initiated prior to April 2011) require particular attention.
 In order to spread the cost over a more manageable period and set the interest rate at such a level as to maximise overall collection rates, the following terms will apply: - (i) A three-month interest-free instalment plan will be offered to all property owners in receipt of a legacy statutory notice-related invoice as defined above; - (ii) Payment plans in respect of statutory notice-related works will be based on the combined debts outstanding for individual property owners as follows: - owners with total debts of up to £5,000 will be offered a payment plan of a maximum of four years; - owners with total debts of between £5,000 and £10,000 will be offered a payment plan of no longer than seven years and - owners with total debts of more than £10,000 will be offered a payment plan of a maximum of ten years. - 12.
 In accordance with the Scheme of Delegation, the Head of Finance will review all relevant factors in determining the interest rate to be applied to legacy statutory notice-related debt; in order to provide greater certainty, this rate will remain fixed for the full period of repayment. - 13.
-In exceptional circumstances the Council may consider offering a legacy Statutory Noticerelated debtor the option of being made subject to a voluntary inhibition without the need for court proceedings to be instigated.
-At the time any offer is made, the Council will advise the debtor that legal advice should be sought in this regard. - 14.
-New Mixed Tenure Service While the above terms relate to all other categories of sundry debt, except for legacy Statutory Notice-related debt, it is recognised that the new service will increase support to customers by extending debt repayment terms.
+In exceptional circumstances the Council may consider offering a legacy Statutory Notice- related debtor the option of being made subject to a voluntary inhibition.
+At the time any offer is made, the Council will advise the debtor that legal advice should be sought in this regard.